 Let’s start with the basics.
-Google Calendar is a Google product, meaning to use it you MUST HAVE a Google account and an email at gmail.com.
+Google Calendar is a Google Workspace product, meaning to use it you MUST HAVE a Google account with an @gmail.com email at gmail.com.

 You may think to yourself: “Yeah, but everyone has one, right?”
 Well…no.

-- Every employee need to create a Gmail account
+- Every employee needs to create a Gmail account

 - The Calendar isn’t always compatible with everyone’s phone or email

 - No way to track employees’ time – this means you are unsure if they are actually working and how long things take.